reach-sh/reach-lang/docs/src/tool/index.md

 $ reach clean
 ```

-This command is useful when the backend's version no longer matches the Reach standard JavaScript library.
+This command is useful when the backend's version no longer matches the Reach standard library you have installed and you need to recompile.

 The standard usage is `{!cmd} reach clean [MODULE] [IDENT]` where `MODULE` is "index" by default and `IDENT` is "main".
 Changing the default values will change the `mjs` file `{!cmd} reach clean` seeks to delete.